 ACTUAL POSITION :

-- Honorary Associate Researcher, Department of Epidemiology and Public Health, University College London, London, UK, since2009
+- Honorary Senior Researcher, Department of Epidemiology and Public Health, University College London, London, UK, since 2009

-2009-2010: Research Fellow, National Institute of Health and Medical Research Unit 888, Montpellier, France
+2014-2009: Research Fellow, National Institute of Health and Medical Research Unit 1061 neuropsychiatry : epidemiological and clinical research, Montpellier, France

 2007-2008: Research Fellow, Dept of Epidemiology & Public Health, UCL, UK